ARM-software/lisa/Installation.md

 source tree.
 The first time you run this command it will take some time to download the based Ubuntu image and to install the required LISA dependencies.
-The actual time depends on the speed of your internet connection, the download size is rought
+The actual time depends on the speed of your internet connection.

+### Enable USB Controller

+To be able to access devices connected through the USB, it is necessary to enable the USB controller for the VM in `VirtualBox`.
+The following steps explain how to do it:

+- Open the `VirtualBox` VM Manager

+- Select the `lisa_default_*` virtual machine and click *Settings*

+- Select the *USB* tab and enable the USB controller as shown in the screenshot

+TODO: add image

+### Run LISA in vagrant

-When the installation complete you will get a prompt from the LISA shell which is running withint the VM you just built.
+When the installation complete you will get a prompt from the LISA shell which is running within the VM you just built.
 This VM shell can be accessed from another terminal using this command
 ```bash
 # from within the LISA root folder...